kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 We are going to use Azure blob-storage as an intermediate storage solution.
 We will copy the logs to blob storage and retrieve them from there for investigation.
 There are multiple ways of storing logs/files in azure, there might be even better ways than how I chose to do it.
-This is just one possibilty to get you started.
+This is just one possibility to get you started.
 By all means choose the solution that you are most comfortable with.

 First of all, let's prepare our blob-container to host the logfiles.
 Log-on into the Azure portal with an account that has sufficient access (eg, the one you used to setup your CMG) and navigate to "Storage Accounts".
 Depending on the account you used, you'll probably see a storage container already for your CMG.